- James O. Woolliscroft, M.D., 2007-2015

 Dr. Palmer died in 1887.

-After being expelled from the U-M Medical School for using propagandist tactics to advocate more clinical training, Corydon Ford, M.D., returned to the University of Michigan in 1854 as chair of anatomy in the recently formed Department of Medicine and Surgery.
-Ford earned such respect and distinction in the Department that he was elected dean in 1861, and returned to the post from 1879-1880 and 1887-1891.
-Ford earned his M.D. from the Geneva Medical College in 1842, where he then taught anatomy from 1842-1848.
+Corydon L. Ford, M.D., joined the University of Michigan faculty as a professor of anatomy in 1854.
+Revered by his colleagues, he was elected dean of the Medical School in 1861-62 and again from 1879-80 and 1887-91.
+He was the last medical school dean to be elected directly by the faculty.
+Ford earned his M.D. from the Geneva Medical College in 1842, where he then taught anatomy from 1842-48.
 He came from a family of farmers, but paralysis of one leg as a child made it impossible for him to pursue this vocation.
 He used a cane the rest of his life, and had he not been dealt this setback, he most likely would have followed his family’s line of work in farming.

 Aside from teaching, Ford wrote several significant works including “Questions on Anatomy, Histology, and Physiology, for the Use of Students” (last ed.
 Ann Arbor, 1878), “Syllabus of Lectures on Odontology, Human and Comparative (1884), and “Questions on the Structure and Development of the Human Teeth” (1885).
 Dr. Ford was given an LL.D. from Michigan in 1881.